MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 This article describes two of the options for collaborating with people outside your organization:

-- **External access** - A feature that allows users to find, call, and chat with people who have Microsoft identities, including those other organizations.
+- **External access** - A feature that allows users to find, call, and chat with people who have Microsoft identities, including those from other organizations.
 - **Guest access** - A feature that allows you to invite people from outside your organization to join a team.
 Guests can also call, chat, and meet with people in your organization and you can share files and folders with them.
 Invited people get an [Azure AD B2B collaboration guest account](/azure/active-directory/external-identities/what-is-b2b) in your directory.

 ![Venn diagram of features in guest access and external access.](media/guest-external-access-venn.png)